wp-plugins/html5-boilerplate/readme.txt

 == Changelog ==

+= 3.1 =
+2011-06-09:
+Attempting to fix a few odd text appearances.

 = 3.0 =
+2011-06-01:
-2011-06-01: Bumping-up revisions a whole knotch, as quite a few changes here...
+Bumping-up revisions a whole knotch, as quite a few changes here...
-Fixed typo on Admin panel (removing trailing `/` in HTML5 doctype), thanks @paul_irish.
+* Fixed typo on Admin panel (removing trailing `/` in HTML5 doctype), thanks @paul_irish.
-Per Paul & Divya recommendations:
+* Per Paul & Divya recommendations:
 	- Dropping cdnjs link for Modernizr, resorting to local link only, hopefully soon that will be replaced with Google CDN link.
 	- Removed handheld.css, because "our research has shown not enough devices read it to make it worthwhile".
 Additionally, if you're doing your CSS right (a la Responsive Design, you're building for smaller screens first, then adding CSS for larger screens via `@media` queries, right?).
 	- Removed print.css because "extra print stylesheets are downloaded at load, so its a big hit"; this, too, is best served via `@media` queries in your main CSS.
 	- Removed YUI Profiling stuff because you "probably weren't using it anyway", right?
 	- Removed Belated PNG because it "is a really slow solution and an overkill for PNGs", check [http://html5boilerplate.com/docs/#Notes-on-using-PNG](http://html5boilerplate.com/docs/#Notes-on-using-PNG) for deets on dealing with PNGs in ye olde IE.
-Added removal of IE6 Image Toolbar to Admin panel.
+* Added removal of IE6 Image Toolbar to Admin panel.
-Added iPad and iPhone 4 favicon links to existing "iThing Favicon" block.
+* Added iPad and iPhone 4 favicon links to existing "iThing Favicon" block.
-Added [Respond.js](http://filamentgroup.com/lab/respondjs_fast_css3_media_queries_for_internet_explorer_6_8_and_more/) option to Admin panel.
+* Added [Respond.js](http://filamentgroup.com/lab/respondjs_fast_css3_media_queries_for_internet_explorer_6_8_and_more/) option to Admin panel.
-Added [Google Verification](http://www.google.com/support/webmasters/bin/answer.py?answer=35179) option to Admin panel.
+* Added [Google Verification](http://www.google.com/support/webmasters/bin/answer.py?answer=35179) option to Admin panel.
-Updated `/css/style-starter.css` to latest HTML5 Boilerplate version.
+* Updated `/css/style-starter.css` to latest HTML5 Boilerplate version.
-Updated jQuery to 1.6.1.
+* Updated jQuery to 1.6.1.
-Updated `/js/plugins.js` to include `console.log` bit.
+* Updated `/js/plugins.js` to include `console.log` bit.

 = 2.2 =
 2011-05-11: